5ajaki/SPP2-Applications/20502-SPP2_ NameHash Labs - Application.md

 Relatedly, we will also deliver ENS infrastructure to trace the relationship from an ENS name (including tokenized DNS names) to the specific NFT that tokenizes the ownership of the name.

-ENS TokenScope closes a key vector of adoption risks for ENS vs. Namechain’s highly VC funded competitors, and supports the attraction of new DNS TLDs from the upcoming ICANN auctions to tokenize their names on Namechain.
+ENS TokenScope closes a key vector of adoption risks for ENS vs. Namechain’s competitors with high VC funding, and supports the attraction of new DNS TLDs from the upcoming ICANN auctions to tokenize their names on Namechain.

+**7. Incentivize builders to deliver the best possible ENS integrations through ENSAwards:**

+Our team will build and promote ENSAwards: a recognition platform that celebrates excellence in ENS integrations.
+By systematically evaluating how well different wallets and web3 apps implement ENS features – including support for nuanced edge cases and full standards compliance – ENSAwards will highlight the products that offer users the best ENS experiences.
+Through detailed rankings, audits, and certifications, ENSAwards will empower consumers to make informed decisions about which apps to trust, while providing builders clear, actionable feedback on how to improve their ENS integrations and stand out in a competitive landscape.

+ENSAwards raises the quality baseline for ENS integrations and incentivizes innovation and thoroughness.
+By making excellence visible and publicly rewarding the most dedicated builders, ENSAwards fosters a healthy competition among companies to prioritize best-in-class ENS functionality and user experience.

+---

+---

 Our team of 14 includes highly accomplished senior engineers and is delivering big for ENS.